MHDuet Logo

 Documentation

-The evolution equations and the numerical methods implemented in MHDueT can be found in these internal notes MHDueT notes.
-Further details on the numerical schemes can be found here numerical schemes
+The evolution equations and the numerical methods implemented in MHDuet can be found in Ref.
+[23].
+The equations for the boson star version can be found in Ref.
+1705.01071.

-A general description on the parameters and structure of the codes are documented here for SAMRAI (download) and AMReX (download).
+A general description of the parameters and structure of the codes are documented here for SAMRAI (download) and AMReX (download).
 The parameters related to SAMRAI are further documented here.

 FAQs and errors